-Body height Female + Male sitting
+Body height Female + Male sitting Figure 9b: Basic Requirements for Reachability (Group B).

 The ranges differ depending on the approachability.
 If the clear floor space only allows forward approach to an object, the maximum high forward reach allowed shall be 122 cm.
 The minimum low forward reach is 46 cm.
 A comfortable reach range from the front is 65 for low shelf and 100 cm for high shelf for frequent use.